kasiakalisz/Azure_Cloud_Challenge_Beginner/README.md

 # Azure Cozy Cloud 30 Days Challenge Beginner Level.

-## Welcome to Wiki dokumenting CozyCrewCloud challenge.
+## Welcome to Wiki documenting CozyCrewCloud challenge.

 - This challenge is at beginner level and it is designed for people wanting to learn about cloud.